dzianisv/dzianisv.github.io/notes/AI/PromptEngineering.md

 ## Principle 2: Give the model time to think

 1. Specify the steps to complete the task

-> Perform the following actions:
-> 1 - Summarize the following text delimited by triple \
-> backticks with 1 sentence.
-> 2 - Translate the summary into French.
-> 3 - List each name in the French summary.
-> 4 - Output a json object that contains the following \
-> keys: french_summary, num_names.
-> Separate your answers with line breaks.
-> Text:
-> ```{text}```

-Ask for output in a specific format

 > Your task is to perform the following actions:
 > 1 - Summarize the following text delimited by
 >  <> with 1 sentence.